bpfree/westport_mussels_aoa/README.md

 6. VTR (charter / party)
 7. Known cod spawning areas

-Data examined but not existing within -20m and -40m of federal waters
+Data examined but not existing within -20m and -40m of federal waters that are within 20 miles of Westport
 1. Wastewater outfall structures
 2. Ocean disposal
 3. Special use airspace